QuikVol Option Volatility Data is powered by QuikStrike, a benchmark pricing and analysis platform.

 Once per day since the information is end-of-day data.

-The files will be delivered by midnight Central Time (CT).
+The files will be delivered around 11am Central Time (CT) the following business day.

 The files will be compressed.